-Meet *Jack!
 He’s the last, but certainly not the least, child featured in SCH’s ‘105 in 105’ sponsorship campaign, AND he is also FULLY SPONSORED!
 He has uniquely created fingers and toes, and is a beautiful little one full of spunkiness, giggles, and joy!
 He attends mainstream private school with some foster siblings.
 He is nothing short of adorable, has specially-made fingers and toes, and is extremely mobile.
-He loves to make new friends with the volunteers and other visitors who visit the home, and is described as a social butterfly.
-He enjoys coloring and doing anything else her others sisters are doing, as well.
+He loves to make new friends with volunteers and other visitors who visit the home, and is described as a social butterfly.
+He enjoys coloring and doing anything the others are doing, as well.

-I urge you to consider becoming a sponsor to a child at SCH who does not currently have a fully covered sponsorship fund.
+I urge you to consider becoming a sponsor to a child at SCH who is not currently fully sponsored.
 Remember, sponsorship covers the cost of each child’s nutritious food, clean drinking water, daily supplements including pediasure, vitamins, and minerals, their medical needs including routine doctor’s visits, medications, physio- or other therapies, their ayahs and nurses, their very own warm bed, clean clothes to wear, and a safe and comfortable roof over their heads, for as long as they may need it.
-If that means until they are adopted, or for the rest of their lives, only time will tell!
+If that means until they are adopted, or for the rest of their lives, only time will tell.

 One thing is for sure, though – SCH will never turn a child or young adult away because of age, or under any other circumstance.
 No matter how difficult it is to love a child, it is worth it!
 Every child has the ability to love – some just need a little extra help learning how to give and receive affection.
 Each and every child at SCH has his or her own positive attributes that outweigh any special need or disability they may have.
 It takes a village to raise a child – SCH is raising 150+.